OmarAhmed-A/While-Compiler/Readme.md

 # Compiler Project

 This project encompasses various phases of a compiler, each residing in its respective directory.

+## Project Contributors

+Presented by:
+- Anton Ashraf
+- Omar Ahmed – 20107196
+- Salma Ismail
+- Marwan Hazem

+Under the supervision of:
+Dr. Nsrin Ashraf

+A big thank you to these amazing contributors for their dedication and hard work! 🚀✨

 ## Directory Structure

 ### 01Lexical/